Substance Use

 • Changes in appetite

 Some people may also experience blurred vision.
-Though these side effects are generally mild, they can bother some people.
+Though these adverse effects are generally mild, they can bother some people.
 (7)

-In rare cases, diazepam may cause more serious side effects, such as seizures or allergic reactions, which require immediate medical attention.
+In rare cases, the drug may cause more serious side effects, such as seizures or allergic reactions, which require immediate medical attention.

 Diazepam and Other Benzodiazepine Addiction Treatment